unmanarc/libMantids30/INSTALL.Fedora.md

-# libMantids Install Guide for Fedora 3x
+# libMantids29 Install Guide for Fedora 3x

 Simple instructions for building this library in Fedora